 "Are you telling everyone that you will not find any fresher shrimps than at the Vistrap in Ostend?", Laughs Dini.
 "Because what we do not sell today, we are going to the auction.
 This will auction it tomorrow.
 And only then does it come to the shops as supposedly fresh fish.
 Yes, not so fresh anymore. "

 I usually take care of such commercial messages.
 Is it true what sellers claim?

-But this time I feel no hesitation in tapping this.
-The shrimps that I personally caught a few hours before, selected, cooked and packaged, now lie in the Vistrap and on our breakfast table in De Loft.
-Mmmmmm, can you think of a nicer and fresher breakfast?
+But this time I feel no hesitation in typing this down.
+The shrimps that I caught, selected, cooked and packaged myself a few hours before, are now shining in the Vistrap and on our breakfast table in The Loft.
+Mmmmmm, can you think of a more delicious and fresh breakfast?

 © This is an article written by Hans Hermans for magazine Trends (publication 25 October 2018) and holiday rental in Ostend apartment-with-seaview.be.

-Thanks to Luc, Danny, Christian and Dini ... and photographer Wouter for the exciting night and photos.
+Thanks to Luc, Danny, Christian and Dini… and photographer Wouter for the fascinating night and photos.

 Contact freelance journalist Hans Hermans for your own unique and strong business content.

 Maybe also an article that interests you?
 Where can you find the most famous cocktail bar on the Belgian coast?